CamporeeApril 25-27, 2025

 Step 1: RSVP

-Part 2: Payment: The registration fee is $11.50 for the first Scout and $10 for each additional Scout registered at the same time.
-The adult fee is $5.
-Paid online with credit card or electronic check.
-Payment is due by April 1, 2023.
-The late registration fee is $20 and begins April 11, 2023.
+Part 2: Payment: The registration fee is 15 for Scouts and $10 for leaders, paid online with credit card or electronic check.
 There is no onsite registration.
 Council refund policy

 Step 2: Payment